Patient waiting time reduction & process improvement

 Uncontrolled crowding in the hospital causes headaches for management.
 Easily monitor the number of patients outside Doctors’ cabins, pharmacies, etc. If the allowed limit is breached an alert will be sent to the concerned staff.
 This helps in efficient crowd control and social distancing.

-Measuring Patient Wait Time in surgical departments
+Measuring Patient Waiting Times in surgical departments

 Effectively monitor the patient waiting times in different surgical departments such as orthopedics and cardiology.
 Alerts will be sent to concerned staff if a predefined patient waiting time exceeds in a specific department or area for a patient is over.
 Management can take necessary actions which will enhance patient experience significantly to reduce patient waiting time in the emergency department